Israeli generals' plan: Implementation

 While the Israeli government stated that they had not officially adopted the full plan, there were indications of its partial implementation in military activities.
-By early 2024, Israel had already launched military operations in areas such as the Jabaliya refugee camp, and the amount of humanitarian aid reaching northern Gaza had significantly decreased since October 1, 2023.
+By early 2024, Israel had already launched military operations in areas such as the Jabalia refugee camp, and the amount of humanitarian aid reaching northern Gaza had significantly decreased since October 1, 2023.
 Only about eighty aid trucks had entered through northern Gaza crossings during this period, compared to the previous average of sixty trucks per day.

 According to CNN, the Israeli military adopted a modified version of the plan in early October 2024.
 This plan was proposed by the Eiland-led Forum of Reserve Commanders and Fighters, intending to implement the full blockade and mandatory evacuation of the entire civilian population of Northern Gaza, at penalty of death for any residents or refugees who remained in the area.

 On 6 October 2024, Israel designated all of the northern Gaza Strip, including Jabalia, as a combat zone and ordered the entire civilian population to evacuate.

 On 7 October, the IDF issued evacuation orders for residents of Jabalia, Beit Hanoun, and Beit Lahia, instructing them to travel southwards to the al-Mawasi humanitarian zone.
 Following these evacuation orders was made more difficult by Israel's ongoing bombardment, as well as drones pursuing and shooting at individuals attempting to flee.
 Residents reported being trapped in Jabalia, with all roads blocked except the main highway leading out.
-However, they also stated quadcopters were firing at anyone attempting to leave, with one resident stating, "It’s like hell.
-We can’t get out."
+However, they also stated quadcopters were firing at anyone attempting to leave, with one resident stating: "It’s like hell.
+We can’t get out".